sleiendecker/waltscience.github.io/_posts/2020-8-3-retailsales.md

 time: 3 minute read
 title: As GDP hits an unprecedented low, where do we spend our money these days?
 ---
 The [U.S. Gross Domestic Product (GDP)](https://en.wikipedia.org/wiki/Gross_domestic_product) dropped by 33% in the second quarter of 2020.
-The drop was the most drastic ever. **Seriously.** [Ever](https://www.npr.org/sections/coronavirus-live-updates/2020/07/30/896714437/3-months-of-hell-u-s-economys-worst-quarter-ever).
+The drop was the most drastic ever. **Seriously**.
+[Ever](https://www.npr.org/sections/coronavirus-live-updates/2020/07/30/896714437/3-months-of-hell-u-s-economys-worst-quarter-ever).

 How much we spend on goods and services is a huge factor in calculating GDP.
 It might be obvious that Americans are spending less money on restaurants and bars.
 But are we spending that money somewhere else?